We analyzed 567 interview reviews for General Assistant from various job sites, social network groups and forums.

 One methodology for diffusing a difficult situation is called “the triple A” approach:

-If it is a customer, it would add that extra touch if you added another "A" to your approach by Asking for the customer's contact information so you can update them of any progress on their issue.
+If the difficult situation involves a customer, it would add that extra touch if you added another "A" to your approach by Asking for the customer's contact information so you can update them of any progress on their issue.

 7. What is your greatest weakness?